7RU7H/Archive/Tools/Nessus/Nessus.md

 # Nessus
+Is a tool for [[Vulnerability-Scanning]].
+Free and paid version, once open-source.

 ## Installing Nessus
 [Find the appropriate version for your operating system](https://www.tenable.com/downloads/nessus), checksum the version with `sha256sum <Nessus>` and finally follow the relevant installation instruction for your OS.
 For  Kali: